saravanaprabhu/multigoal-sip/README.md

 - Updated `getFormValues()` to capture inflation rate
 - Added `calculateInflationAdjustedAmount()` to calculator
 - Updated card display to show both current and future values

+#### Adding Persistence to New Features
+The storage layer automatically persists any properties added to goals:
+- Add new properties to the goal object in `GoalManager.addGoal()`
+- Storage service handles serialization/deserialization automatically
+- No changes needed to `storage.js` for new goal properties

 ### Testing Strategy